pppest/devault-atm-touch/README.md

 on basic python and started.
 I didn't have a Raspberry Pi so I got a usb converter and made a console based [first version](https://github.com/pppest/devault-atm).

-This is the first version of the kivy based ATM.
-I have plans to extend its functionality and to make different versions.
+This is the first version of the kivy based ATM, but I have plans to extend its functionality and to make different versions.
-Here is an image of the DeVault piñata ATM that I am wokring on:
+Here is an image of the DeVault piñata ATM that I am working on:

 ![DeVault ATM](https://github.com/pppest/devault-atm-touch/blob/master/images/devault-atm-touch-pinnata.jpg)